Nikaoto/Slami/README.md

 It might still be available at https://slami.ge

 Note, however, that the website doesn't belong to me, so it might have changed or been taken down by the time you're reading this.
+In addition, this is an old project which I did whilst learning React, so expect to see atrocities if you peek into the code.

 # Preview
 Gifs showing how Slami can be used.